fluree/to-do-lists-generator/README.md

         "opts": { "compact": true }
     }

 We can think about this JSON query as "[crawling the graph](https://docs.flur.ee/docs/1.0.0/query/advanced-query#crawling-the-graph)", wherein we crawl across linked data by representing references from one collection to another as nested objects within our JSON syntax.
-These references are made manifest by a subject's predicates of type [ref](https://docs.flur.ee/docs/schema/predicates#predicate-types).
-So essentially we are selecting ALL the data from the `list` collection then all the related data in the `task` collection, since `list/tasks` is a reference predicate in the `list` collection.
+These references are available through [ref predicates](https://docs.flur.ee/docs/schema/predicates#predicate-types) such as `list/tasks`.
+So essentially we are selecting ALL the data from the `list` collection then each of the records in the `task` collection that are specifically linked to each list, since `list/tasks` is a reference predicate in the `list` collection.

 The next graph-crawl pulls related data from the `assignee` collection, since the `task/assignedTo` predicate in the `task` collection is a reference predicate to the `assignee` collection.
 All the data above is linked via the predefined predicates of type `ref`.

 > The other section of this query (below the `from` clause), uses the query key of `opts` which is not required, but gives you the ability to set optional keys when retrieving data.
 For a list of optional keys and their descriptions, refer to the doc [here](https://docs.flur.ee/docs/1.0.0/query/overview#opts-key).

-Another way of thinking about the predicate type of `ref` are as `joins` in a relational DBs, but the ability to join is a property set to predicates (in Fluree) as displayed in the predicate schema above.
+Another way of thinking about the predicate type of `ref` are as `joins` in relational DBs, but the ability to join is a property set to predicates (in Fluree) as displayed in the predicate schema above.
 A SQL example of the query below would be,

     SELECT *,
     task.isCompleted,